-Bathurst Observatory Research Facility, Bathurst NSW Australia.
+Bathurst Observatory Research Facility

-Bathurst Observatory Research Facility is an observatory site primarily for research and study, though we do offer general public viewing nights.
+Bathurst Observatory Research Facility is an observatory site primarily for education, research and study, though we do offer general public viewing nights.

-Bookings essential for all tours.
+Bookings will be essential for all tours.

 (All tours subject to weather)